 Method of destroying Private Key

-The DCCKICA shall ensure that the DCCKI CPS incorporates provisions for a set of procedures covering the destruction of DCCKICA Private Keys and Private Keys associated with Personnel Authentication Certificates delivered to User Personnel of DCCKI Eligible Subscribers.
+The DCCKICA shall ensure that the DCCKI CPS incorporates provisions for a set of procedures covering the destruction of DCCKICA Private Keys.
 These shall be in accordance with the guidelines provided by the cryptographic manufacturer and compliant with UK Government publication 'IS4 - Management of Cryptographic Systems' or an equivalent cryptographic standard.

 The DCCKI CPS shall incorporate provisions for procedures for secure back up of cryptographic material.